RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 - Prefer inform the fields you want, and only the necessary ones, when querying data from database over query the full documents
 - Limit the number of returned records to a reasonable value
-- Check if the query is using indexes, it it's not create new indexes
+- Check if the query is using indexes, if it's not create new indexes
 - Prefer queues over long executions
 - Create new metrics to mesure things whenever possible
 - Cache data and returns whenever possible